 - Aluminum is used for manufacturing of airplanes, siding, roofing materials, paints, pigments, fuels and cigarette filters.

 - Aluminum is found in health products including antacids, buffered aspirin, antiperspirants and some vaccines.

 Vaccines containing adjuvants are tested extensively in clinical trials before being licensed.
-Aluminum salts and a detoxified bacterial component called monophosphoryl lipid A are the only materials that can be used as adjuvants in the United States.
+Aluminum salts, monophosphoryl A (a detoxified bacterial component), QS21 (isolated from the bark of Quillaja Saponaria trees), CpG (nucleic acids), and squalene (a compound of the body’s normal cholesterol synthesis pathway) are used as adjuvants in the United States.
 The quantities of aluminum present in vaccines are low and are regulated by the Center for Biologics Evaluation and Research (CBER).

 The aluminum contained in vaccines is similar to that found in a liter (about 1 quart or 32 fluid ounces) of infant formula.
 While infants receive about 4.4 milligrams* of aluminum in the first six months of life from vaccines, they receive more than that in their diet.
 Breast-fed infants ingest about 7 milligrams, formula-fed infants ingest about 38 milligrams, and infants who are fed soy formula ingest almost 117 milligrams of aluminum during the first six months of life.

 *Note: One milligram is one-thousandth of a gram.
 One gram is the weight of one-fifth of a teaspoon of water.

 For more information about ingestion versus injection of aluminum, please review our Q&A sheet (English, Spanish, and Japanese) and this video.

 Diphtheria-tetanus-acellular pertussis (DTaP) vaccine